 - init, system Plugins should register their init functions for this hook.
 It is fired after Elgg's JS is loaded and all plugin boot modules have been initialized.
 Depend on the elgg/init module to be sure this has completed. - ready, system This hook is fired when the system has fully booted (after init).
 Depend on the elgg/ready module to be sure this has completed. - getOptions, ui.popup This hook is fired for pop up displays ("rel"="popup") and allows for customized placement options. - getOptions, ui.lightbox This hook can be used to filter options passed to \$.colorbox() - config, ckeditor This filters the CKEditor config object.
 Register for this hook in a plugin boot module.
 The defaults can be seen in the module elgg/ckeditor/config. - prepare, ckeditor This hook can be used to decorate CKEDITOR global.
 You can use this hook to register new CKEditor plugins and add event bindings. - ajax\request\data, \ This filters request data sent by the elgg/Ajax module.
-See Ajax for details. - ajax\response\data, \ This filters the response data returned to users of the elgg/Ajax module.
+See Ajax for details.
+The hook must check if the data is a plain object or an instance of FormData to piggyback the values using correct API. - ajax\response\data, \ This filters the response data returned to users of the elgg/Ajax module.
 See Ajax for details. - insert, editor This hook is triggered by the embed plugin and can be used to filter content before it is inserted into the textarea.
 This hook can also be used by WYSIWYG editors to insert content using their own API (in this case the handler should return false).
 See ckeditor plugin for an example.

-3.14.6 Third-party assets
+Third-party assets

 We recommend managing third-party scripts and styles with Composer.
-Elgg core uses fxp/composer-asset-plugin for this purpose.
-This plugin allows you to pull dependencies from the Bower or NPM package repositories, but using the Composer command-line tool.
+Elgg's composer.json is configured to install dependencies from the Bower or Yarn package repositories using Composer command-line tool.
+Core configuration installs the assets from Asset Packagist (a repository managed by the Yii community).